nextsimhub/nextsimdg/XIOS Handover.md

 A version of nextSIM-DG using the XIOS framework for model I/O.

-#### Request
+#### What is requested of ICCS RSEs

 * Expertise in I/O and parallelisation.
-	* Key aspects for eventually coupling neXtSIM to a climate model (a major deliverable of SASIP) and running it at high resolutions (which is of enormous scientific interest).
+	* These are key aspects for eventually coupling nextSIM-DG to a climate model (a major deliverable of SASIP) and running it at high resolutions (which is of enormous scientific interest).
+* Review PRs.
-* Review PRs, discuss development strategies and decisions.
+* Discuss development strategies and decisions.

 #### Requirements